Paragliding Training Courses

-Once you’ve learned how to fly cross country, the online XC leagues provide a competitive forum for self-sufficient pilots.
+Once you’ve learned how to fly cross country (XC), the online paragliding XC leagues provide a competitive forum for paraglider pilots.
 You can learn a lot by watching what other pilots achieve.
 We are enthusiastic yet safety-conscious cross country pilots, and in 2015, much to our surprise, ended up winning the UK paragliding XC league (Carlo #1 overall, Nancy #1 lady) on sports and XC class rated wings, beating many racing hotshots on their snaky hotships. 😉

 For inspiration, read Carlo’s summary report on the 2015 UK PG XC season.